soreikomori/ReplayMixPlus/.github/README.md

 > **How much space does this take up?**

 Everything except for the compendium doesn't take more than 200KB.
 The compendium is the heavy one, which depends on the amount of tracks on your playlists.
-It's somewhere around 1KB per track, maybe less.
-Mine has 16391 tracks and is around 7.6MB.
-So all in all not too much.
+It's still relatively small.
+As an example, mine has 2511 tracks and has a size of 388KB.

 > **Will this work for tracks not in the latin alphabet?**